glimpse-editor/glimpse-editor.github.io/content/posts/first-steps-towards-the-future.md

 In addition to the GTK4 bindings, Bilal was able to generate working [Babl and Gegl bindings](https://gitlab.gnome.org/bilelmoussaoui/gegl-rs).
 Bilal is an amazing developer, and his work on bindings is incredibly helpful.

-Alongside the technological efforts, design work on the next version of Glimpse will be incrementally added over time to the [Glimpse NX design repository](https://github.com/glimpse-editor/glimpse-nx-design).
+Alongside the technological efforts, design work on the next version of Glimpse has begun in the [Glimpse NX design repository](https://github.com/glimpse-editor/glimpse-nx-design) issues tab.
 If you wish to contribute to these discussions and have a part in shaping the future of Glimpse, please read our guidelines and [request to join the server](https://discord.gg/hZhRceq).